Email Blog Instagram YouTube Twitch Discord Github

 14. There must not be any trailing whitespace, i.e. no line may end with a whitespace character.

-15. Paragraph breaks MUST be typeset using two or more newlines, and MUST NOT be typeset using \\\\ or other similar antics.
+15. Paragraph breaks MUST be typeset using two or more line breaks (i.e. one empty line between the paragraphs), and MUST NOT be typeset using \\\\ or other similar antics.

 16. Any mathematical variables MUST be enclosed in dollar signs, e.g. let n=2022 is not acceptable and MUST be typeset as let $n=2022$.
 This also includes constants like 1 used in a mathematical context, e.g. add 1 to both sides is not acceptable and MUST be typeset as add $1$ to both sides.